grotius-cnc/scurve_idea/README.md

 https://github.com/grotius-cnc/s-curve-motion-planning/blob/main/Ch5.pdf

         The problem is using a acceleration start and-or end value and starting a new scurve from there.

-The max jerk "jm" is calculated with "vo" (velocity start) and "ve" (velocity end) values for a full curve.
+        The max jerk "jm" is calculated with
+        "vo" (velocity start) and "ve" (velocity end) values for a full curve.

-Above implementation can not make solutions for curve parts where "ve" (velocity end) is not known.
-Then "jm" can not be calculated.
+        Above implementation can not make solutions
+        for curve parts where "ve" (velocity end) is not known.

-The example below in red can create curve parts.
+        As a result the jerk max "jm" can not be calculated.

-This is a small example how to create the concave part of a scurve,

-using a start acceleration and not knowing the velocity end.
+        Below is a small example how to create the concave part of a scurve, using a start acceleration and not knowing the velocity end.

 In red:

         double vo=0;